timeline24/timeline24.github.io/README.md

 If you spot a mistake, please add an issue at [https://github.com/kreier/timeline/issues](https://github.com/kreier/timeline/issues)

-## Create your own PDF in a browswer
+## Create your own PDF in a browser

 To greate your own version just using a browser you can try out this [Jupyter Notebook at Google Colab](https://colab.research.google.com/drive/1G0z6jKIs_B_Md_y6Wen108Keo5WazalZ?usp=sharing).
 Simply press __Runtime - Run all__.
 It requires less than 60 seconds.